garosan/web3_notes/encode_evm_bootcamp/Lesson13.md

-# Lesson 13 - Syntax and structure
+# Lesson 13 - Frontend

 An interface, a screen, a button, a form should only improve the usability with ease of use for the end-user.
 It should not add new functionality, it should only be there to make the interaction easier.